NikolayDPaev/lambda-script/README.md

 ## Functions
 Functions are first class objects and can be two types:
-- Pure (default): have assignments and only one expression, cannot call nonpure functions, lazy evaluation guaranteed
+- Pure (default): have assignments and only one expression.
+Calling nonpure functions in pure scope will result in error.
+Lazy evaluation in pure functions definition is guaranteed.
-- Nonpure: can have multiple expressions each evaluated eagerly, print and read calls are nonpure
+- Nonpure: can have multiple expressions each evaluated eagerly.
+Print and read calls are nonpure.

 Built-in functions:
  - ```read``` reads string from the std in